 How to tell if a dog has fleas

-- Bald spots, irritated (red) skin and/or scabs forming
+- Wounds and irritated (red) skin and/or scabs forming

-The last sign, finding fleas and their excrement on your dog, is the most certain way to know whether your furry friend really is infested.
-You can use a flea comb or other fine-tooth comb and brush toward the backside of your pet and onto a wet paper towel.
-If dark little pieces of flea dirt fall onto the paper and proceed to dissolve and turn a reddish colour, then you can be certain that your dog has caught fleas.
+To check your dog for fleas, you can use a flea comb or other fine-tooth comb and brush toward the backside of your pet and onto a wet paper towel.
+If small, dark pieces of flea dirt fall onto the paper and dissolve, turning reddish in colour, you can be certain that your dog has fleas.

 Learn What Kills Fleas in Carpet Naturally